GeekyAnts/vue-native-website/src/docs/how-does-it-works.md

 * Use the [reactivity system](https://github.com/SmallComfort/react-vue/blob/dev/README.md#reactivity-system) of Vue to observer React component
 * Use the [react-vue-loader](https://github.com/SmallComfort/react-vue/blob/dev/README.md#vue-component) to run Vue component in React application
 * Use the [vue-native-scripts](https://github.com/SmallComfort/react-vue/blob/dev/README.md#native) to run Vue component in React Native
-* Use the `vue-native-cli` to generate a Vue Native App

 ### Reactivity System